-Note: You will find detailed information about this dialog box in chapter "Character formatting" beginning on page 63.
+Note: You will find detailed information about this dialog box in chapter Character formatting.

 The settings in this dialog box are distributed over several "index cards".
 You can switch between them by clicking on one of the tabs along the top of the dialog.
 As you can see, this dialog has tabs for Font, Spacing, and Hyperlink.
 Since we only want to modify the font, we can stay on the Font tab.